On this page:

-From 17 September 2008 the Miscellaneous Act Amendment Act means that both women in a same sex defacto relationship may be recognised on their child's birth certificate.
+Miscellaneous Act Amendment Act means that two women in a same sex de facto relationship may be recognised on their child's birth certificate.

-All births are registered according to two sources of information;
+All births are registered according to two sources of information; the

 notification provided by:

-If the birth occured in a location other than a hospital without a registered doctor or midwife in attendance and the child was NOT taken to a hospital within 24 hours of the birth:
+If the birth occurred in a location other than a hospital without a registered doctor or midwife in attendance and the child was NOT taken to a hospital within 24 hours of the birth:

 Additionally, you must prove your child's identity with one of the following:

+Note - the first name and family name of the child must appear on the ID and match the name recorded on the Birth Registration.
 The Registry does not accept either the Blue Book or a Social Security Benefits Card as ID for the child.
 The only acceptable Identification is listed above.